 A student who does not participate in an alternate experience (EFE IV) and therefore is no longer a student at MLC must also reapply for admission to MLC through the admission process in addition to reapplying for student teaching.

 Under normal circumstances, a teacher candidate will be given no more than two opportunities for student teaching.
 Only under extraordinary circumstances will an additional opportunity be given.

 The student may be permitted to participate in the graduation ceremony, but the diploma is held in abeyance.
 If the teacher candidate does not remove the "no pass" by successfully completing a second term of student teaching, the teacher candidate may substitute the equivalent number of credits from the MLC curriculum.
 Under this circumstance, the teacher candidate receives a Bachelor of Science with a major in Educational Studies rather than a Bachelor of Science in Education degree.
-The student teaching grade remains NP and the note "Nonteaching degree" is added to the student's transcript.
+The student teaching grade remains NP and the note "Non-teaching degree" is added to the student's transcript.

-An NP may also be given, if in the judgment of the college supervisor, the cooperating teacher and the Director of Field Experiences the teacher candidate's performance will not improve with another term of student teaching and the teacher candidate should be advised to seek another vocation.
+An NP may also be given, if in the judgment of the college supervisor, the cooperating teacher and the director of field experiences the teacher candidate's performance will not improve with another term of student teaching and the teacher candidate should be advised to seek another vocation.
 The teacher candidate may still earn a diploma by substituting the equivalent number of credits from the MLC curriculum for the student teaching credits.
-The teacher candidate receives a Bachelor of Science with a major in Educational Studies rather than a Bachelor of Science in Education degree.
-The student teaching grade remains NP and the note "Non-teaching degree" is added to the student's transcript.
+Under this circumstance, the teacher candidate works with the education dean to move to a major in Educational Studies rather than a Bachelor of Science in Education degree.
+The student teaching grade remains "no pass," and the note "Non-teaching degree" is added to the student's transcript.